dusanrsc/quickprint/README.md

 # ESPECIALLY USEFULL FOR REDUCING TIME SPENT IN MASSIVE PROJECTS WITH A LOT OF DEBUGGING.
 # USE IT AS STANDARD PYTHONS INPUT() AND PRINT() FUNCTIONS.

-# "Primarily developed for self-use and for fun."
+# Primarily developed for self-use and for fun.
-# "It opens the door for the development of future scalabile Python libraries."
+# It opens the door for the development of future scalabile Python libraries.

 # How To Set-Up?
 # Download QuickPrint Library From GitHub with: